amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

-Originally released in 'Indigo' purple (the first GameCube I owned was this colour), 'Platinum' silver and 'Jet Black', I picked up a ['Spice' orange][gcn] to complement my collection of limited-edition or differently coloured consoles.
+Originally released in 'Indigo' purple (the first GameCube I owned was this colour), 'Platinum' silver and 'Jet Black', I picked up a ['Spice' orange][gcn] to complement my collection of limited-edition or non-standard coloured consoles.
 The GameCube is the most kitted-out console in the collection, with some rarities like the broadband adapter (DOL-015) that I purchased from CeX (of all places!) and a matching 'Spice' orange Game Boy Player; Game Boy games on the big screen look absolutely fantastic through the OSSC's upscaler.
 The original miniDVD drive is gone, with a GC Loader sporting a suitably large SD card in its place, running SwissGC as a homebrew solution.
 Save files are dealt with by a MemCard PRO GC.
 In serial port 2 sits an SD2SP2 for configuration backup.

 - Game Boy Player
 - Broadband Adapter